Skip to main content

 1. Cost dislocations and go-forward cost of risk

-Parent programs typically provide coverage for the entirety of an organization, and companies generally allocate premiums and associated retained losses to the various constituent operations or subsidiary entities.
+Parent programs typically provide coverage for the entirety of an organisation, and companies generally allocate premiums and associated retained losses to the various constituent operations or subsidiary entities.
 These costs and insurance-related reserves flow through the P&L and balance sheet, often on a pro forma basis, when a carve-out is being sold.

 However, buyers often find that a seller’s allocations are inadequate.
 Sometimes the discrepancy is due to flawed allocation models, either for risk transfer premiums, losses, or both.
 Also, since large companies typically purchase coverage for their subsidiaries as part of their overall program, economies of scale can result in better rates in the aggregate, compared to what a carve-out can obtain on its own.